 The reopening of flats may have been a victory, but everyone knows the battle isn't over.
 With vigorous gentrification annihilating Soho's seedy origins, it's only a matter of time until the last sex worker is pushed out.
 And something changed after the raids; what had previously been a reasonable relationship with the police in Soho was shattered.

 Niki Adams is part of the English Collective of Prostitutes (ECP), the group behind last night's vigil.
 She told me that violence against sex workers doesn't only come from dangerous clients.

 "Our experience of violence goes deeper," Adams told me.
 "We protest police violence.
 Who do we report violence to if our attackers are police?
-We protest racist witch-hunts which mean that people of colour are the vast majority of sex workers who lose their lives.
+We protest racist witch-hunts which mean that people of color are the vast majority of sex workers who lose their lives.
 And we protest the violence of poverty; the majority of sex workers are mothers, standing between destitution and the survival of our families.
-Finally, we protest the violence of criminalisation because it undermines our efforts to work safely and organise for our rights."
+Finally, we protest the violence of criminalization because it undermines our efforts to work safely and organie for our rights."

 In a working flat around the corner, I heard the same thing.
 Welcomed in, I took a seat on the sofa in the pink-walled room, kitted out with a kettle, microwave, TV and CCTV cameras (to keep an eye on the men who come here for sex).
 Catalina*, a woman in her 20s wearing a fluffy dressing gown and stripper heels, was working in a flat on Walker's Court last year when its door was smashed down by police.

 "I came to work like normal, and after I see police running up the stairs," she told me.
 "They had dogs.
 They were shouting at me: 'Don't move, don't move.'
 They started yelling at me, asking me if I was trafficked, because I'm from Romania.
 It was scary.
 I still shake when I see the police."